 - Add the oil and rub it into the flour.

-- With the help of the water form a stiff dough.
+- Add water little at a time and make a slightly stiff dough.
+It should not be soft.
 Can add more water if required as the amount required depends on the type of flour.

 - Cover the dough and let it rest for 15 -30 minutes.

 - Divide the dough into 20 or 25 portions and roll between your palms to form a ball.